 Peanut butter is a favorite snack for many of us.
 It’s certainly no surprise, therefore, that we often find out pets instantly glued to our side as soon as the jar is opened.

 Well, peanut butter tastes good!
 This is the most obvious reason, and more than likely, the only factor dogs care about.
-The combination of sweet and sticky is highly appealing, and this texture also means it can be made to last longer inside a chew toy.
+The combination of sweet and sticky is very appealing, and this texture means it can be made to last longer inside a chew toy as well.

 Below, we will discuss some of the best peanut butter options for dogs.

 What’s the Best Peanut Butter for Dogs?

 1. 365 Everyday Value Peanut Butter